-• Storage in or on Appliance-Flammable materials should not be stored in an oven, near surface units or in the drawer (if equipped).
+• Storage in or on Appliance-Flammable materials should not be stored in an oven, near surface burners or in the drawer (if equipped).
 This includes paper, plastic and cloth items, such as cookbooks, plasticware and towels, as well as flammable liquids.
 Do not store explosives, such as aerosol cans, on or near the appliance.
 Flammable materials may explode and result in fire or property damage.

-ACAUTION Do not store items of interest to children in the cabinets above the appliance.
-Children climbing on the range to reach items could be seriously injured.
+A CAUTION Do not store items of interest to children in the cabinets above the appliance.

 - Do not leave children alone.
 Children should not be left alone or unattended in the area where an appliance is in use.
-They should never be allowed to sit or stand on any part of the appliance. - DO NOT TOUCH SURFACE UNITS, AREAS NEAR THESE UNITS, OVEN HEATING ELEMENTS OR INTERIOR SURFACES OF THE OVEN OR WARMER DRAWER (if equipped).
-Both surface units and oven heating elements may be hot even though they are dark in color.
-Areas near surface units may become hot enough to cause burns.
+They should never be allowed to sit or stand on any part of the appliance. - DO NOT TOUCH SURFACE BURNERS, GRATES, AREAS NEAR THESE BURNERS, OVEN HEATING ELEMENTS OR INTERIOR SURFACES OF THE OVEN OR WARMER DRAWER (if equipped).
+Both surface burners and oven heating elements may be hot even though they are dark in color.
+Areas near surface burners may become hot enough to cause burns.
 During and after use, do not touch, or let clothing or other flammable materials touch these areas until they have had sufficient time to cool.
 Among these areas are the cooktop, surfaces facing the cooktop, the oven vent openings and surfaces near these openings, oven door and window. - Wear Proper Apparel-Loose-fitting or hanging garments should never be worn while using the appliance.
 Do not let clothing or other flammable materials contact hot surfaces.